pralab/secml-zoo/datasets/DrebinRed/README.md

 Example: `suspicious_calls::com/dnaml/DNLEpunReader/DnlReaderApp;->getBookLanguage`

 ### WARNING
-`DrebinRed` ia a toy dataset created for demonstration purposes.
+`DrebinRed` is a toy dataset created for demonstration purposes.
 It should not be used as a benchmark for any research or professional work.